How to grow and care for Violas

 Water

 Violas like regular watering, but not to the point of being too wet.
 Ideally, the soil should dry out between waterings.
-Violas can manage with short water droughts, but will of course flower best with watering.
+Violas can manage with short water droughts, but will flower best with watering.

 Repotting